Anaemia Causes, Symptoms, Tackling, Do's and Don’t

 8. Don't drink tea or coffee with your meals - The tannins in these beverages bind with iron, making less of it available to your body.
 A cup of tea with breakfast can block three-fourths of the iron that you would have otherwise absorbed.

-9. Take supplements if required - Pregnant women need iron supplements since its extremely difficult to meet the increased demand for iron only through meals.
-It is advisable to take supplements at night, 1-2 hours before going to bed, along with some orange juice to avoid a stomach upset and ensure maximum absorption.
+12. Take supplements if required - Pregnant women need iron supplements since its extremely difficult to meet the increased demand for iron only through meals.
+However take any supplements as per your doctor's advise only.

 More information on Iron.

 Sources of Iron Rich Food

 Iron Rich Breakfast recipes